StateSmith/StateSmith-examples/multi-lang-2/README.md

 | ...                  |                   |                        |

 You can solve this in a number of ways, but I often choose a "primary" language for my diagram (like C++ in this case) and then translate to other languages.

+Note that both `py` and `cpp` directories have working examples that you can interact with.

 <br>